 In the United Arab Emirates, public drinking is outlawed.
-People can only drink at licenced pubs,restaurants, or hotels.
-Alcohol can only be purchased by people who have a licence.
-A person without a licence who is reported and finds inebriated may end up in jail.
+People can only drink at licensed pubs, restaurants, or hotels.
+Alcohol can only be purchased by people who have a license.
+A person without a license who is reported and finds inebriated may end up in jail.
 You must be aware that there is no tolerance for drunk driving.

 9. Common Words and Phrases

 Now that you've discovered several things to know before travelling to the UAE, it's time to learn some amazing Arabic words that you'll frequently hear while there.
 Learning another language is entertaining, and it’s always wise to start with the basics.
 Enjoy!